 2.2.5.2 General health (Contoyannis, Jones, & Rice, 2004).
 A single-item taken from the British Household Panel Survey asked respondents to considered “Compared to someone your own age, would you say your health has on the whole been?, with responses recorded on a 5-point Likert scale ranging from 1, poor to 5, excellent.

 2.2.6 COVID-19.
 The baseline wave (C19PRC-UKW1) was conducted in mid-March 2020 at the beginning of the pandemic when COVID-19 was a new virus, no existing measure was available to assess the general population’s knowledge, attitudes, and behaviours (KAB) of the virus.
 In order to assess COVID-19 related KAB, measures developed for use in studies of other global pandemics, for example the 2003 SARS outbreak, the 2009 H1N1 flu pandemic and the 2013-16 Ebola virus pandemic, were consulted and assessed for suitability and adaptation, where possible.
 Reliable and trusted web sources in the UK (e.g., Public Health England, the National Health Service; NHS) and internationally (e.g. the Centre for Disease Control, the WHO) were also consulted for current, evidence-based knowledge and information relating to the clinical presentation and transmission of COVID-19.
 Details of the newly devised questions/measures are described below.
-For consistent of measurement across the study, these newly developed items are incorporated into follow-up waves, as appropriate/necessary, with modest adjustments depending on the most current public health guidance in the UK.
+For consistency of measurement across the study, these newly developed items are incorporated into follow-up waves, as appropriate/necessary, with modest adjustments depending on the most current public health guidance in the UK.

 2.2.6.1 Sourcing information about COVID-19 and level of trust in sources.
 Phase 2 only.
 Respondents were asked about (1) “How much information about COVID-19 that they had obtained from a variety of sources, including newspapers, television, radio, internet websites, social media, their doctor, other health professionals, government agencies, and family or friends?”; and (2) “How much trust they had in the information they got from each source?”
 Responses were scored on a 4-point Likert scale ranging from 1 ‘None/Not at all’ to 4 ‘A lot’.

 2.2.6.2 Confidence in response to COVID-19.
 Respondents were asked their views as to how well they think each of the following institutions have handled the COVID-19 pandemic: (1) the UK parliament; (2) the UK government; (3) the devolved government in Wales; (4) the devolved government in Scotland; (5) the devolved government in Northern Ireland; (6) your local government (council or local authority); (7) the police; (8) the legal system; (9) political parties; (10) scientists; (11) doctors and other health professionals and (12) pharmaceutical companies.
-Responses were scored on a 4-point Likert scale ranging from 1 ‘poor’ to 4 ‘very well’, with an ‘I’m not sure response’ also presented.
+Responses were scored on a 4-point Likert scale ranging from 1 ‘poor’ to 4 ‘very well’, with an ‘I’m not sure’ response also presented.

 2.2.6.3 Anxiety and threat relating to COVID-19.
 Respondents’ degree of specific anxiety about the COVID-19 pandemic was assessed using a single visual slider scale, ranging from 0 ‘not at all anxious’ on the left-hand side to 100 ‘extremely anxious’ on the right-hand side (centred at 50, somewhat anxious).
 Separately, respondents recorded their view on the statement, “How personally threatened do you feel by COVID-19?” using a visual slider scale ranging from 0, not at all threatened on the left-hand side to 100, extremely threatened on the right-hand side, centred at 50.